ashiqueantony/aws_resource_list.sh/README.md

 🧠 Why This Script?
 Managing cloud resources via console can be time-consuming.
 This CLI tool allows for:

-Faster visibility into cloud inventory
+*faster visibility into cloud inventory

-Improved productivity for scripting and automation
+*Improved productivity for scripting and automation

-Easy integration with cron jobs or monitoring scripts
+*Easy integration with cron jobs or monitoring scripts

-📎 Example Output
-When you select EC2 and region us-east-1:

-diff
-Copy
-Edit
-Listing EC2 instances in region us-east-1...
-- Instance ID: i-0abcdef1234567890
-- State: running
-- Public IP: 3.82.100.15
-...
-📌 License
-This project is open-source and free to use under the MIT License.

-🙌 Contributing
-Feel free to fork, raise issues, or submit pull requests to enhance functionality or add more services.

 📫 Contact
 Built by Ashik Antony